seadowg/seadowg.github.com/_drafts/how-to-git-with-github.md

+---
+layout: post
-# How to Git with Github
+title: "How to Git with Github"
+description: "A few workflows I use for dealing with situations in ascending order of insanity"
+---

 *Disclaimer: At the time of writing, [the default Git branch name is still `master`](https://sfconservancy.org/news/2020/jun/23/gitbranchname/) so this post will use `master` instead of `main`.
 Hopefully I can come back and change that later once `main` (which seems to be gaining traction as the new standard) has become the default.*